-There are two ways to build an Application in CharmIQ.
+There are two ways to author an Application in CharmIQ.
 Start with whichever matches the size of the problem.The Inline Application

 The fastest path: write HTML, CSS, and JavaScript directly into the application.
 No file management, no build step, no manifest.
 The Application appears in your workspace immediately.This is the right approach for:- A focused tool with a single purpose